posit-dev/positron/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: File an issue
+name: File a Bug Report
-about: Create an issue to help improve Positron
+about: Report a Bug in Positron
 labels: ['bug']
 ---
 <!-- ⚠️⚠️ Do Not Delete This! bug_report_template ⚠️⚠️ -->